decentraland/adr/content/ADR-145-pick-realm-v2.md

 - Catalyst Version: This rule will allow the Foundation to specify the minimum required version of the Catalyst service to be eligible for realm picking, ensuring compatibility and optimal performance.
 - Catalyst Force: This rule will enable the Foundation to direct the workload to a specific Catalyst, facilitating targeted resource allocation.

 In addition, multiple default rule sets will be created, making it easy to switch between different techniques for realm picking based on the current context of the platform.
-Furthermore, the algorithm will be relocated to the server-side to accommodate multiple client implementations while retaining its full capabilities.
+Moreover, the algorithm will be relocated to the server-side to accommodate multiple client implementations while retaining its full capabilities.

 ## Solution Space Exploration